Numerical methods for stochastic differential equations based on Gaussian mixture: Preliminaries

-Now, we move to the criteria for weak convergence.
+We now move on to the criteria of weak convergence.
 Suppose the random sequence $X^n$ is generated by

-where $\zeta^n$ is a random vector generated at time $t^n$ and $A$ is a function.
-If $\{\zeta^n\}$ are i.i.d, then $\{X^n\}$ is a time-homogeneous Markov chain.
-(For example, in Algorithm~\ref{alg:1dode} below, $\zeta^n$ will be the $z$ random variable and the standard 1D normal variable $\xi$.)
+where $\zeta^n$ is a random vector generated at time $t_n$ and $A$ is a function.
+If $\{\zeta^n\}$'s are i.i.d, then $\{X^n\}$ is a time-homogeneous Markov chain.
+(For example, in Algorithm~\ref{alg:1dode} below, $\zeta^n$ is a combination of the $z$ random variable and the standard 1D normal variable $\xi$.)

 The following proposition is standard and we provide the proof in Appendix~\ref{app:globalerr} for reference.
 We emphasize that the following two results are not new and are part of the standard ``folklore'' meta-theorems in the subject.
-We repeat them only to make precise the versions we need and their dependences on parameters. \begin{proposition} Let $b$ and $\sigma$ satisfy $b, \sigma\in C_b^{2(r+1)}$ for $r>0$.
-If there is a nonnegative and non-decreasing function $\rho$ such that for all $\phi\in C_b^{\infty}$, we have the local truncation error bounded by
+We repeat them only to make precise the versions we need and their dependences on parameters.